-Domain: Communication and Collaboration Implementation Status tus Indicator Examples or Evidence of Practice Not yet Part ially Fully Data Sources/Supporting Evidence В A rully 33.
+Domain: Communication and Collaboration lm plementa ation Sta tus Indicator Examples or Evidence of Practice Not Partially Fully Data Sources/Supporting Evidence yet В A , 33.
 The school uses a person-centered planning process for SWDs.
 There is an established protocol for facilitating a smooth transition for SWDs from grade to grade and school to school.
 Personnel use the Circles of Friends activity to identify natural learning and social/friendship supports for SWDs in general education contexts.
 Person-centered planning is used for SWDs to plan for independent living, postsecondary education and careers.
 SWDs have opportunities to learn and practice skills associated with self-determination.
 Personnel use the Students Transitioning to Adult Roles (STAR) process for SWDs transitioning from school to postsecondary education.
 Personnel use the Planning Alternative Tomorrows with Hope (PATH) or McGill Action Planning System (MAPS) to determine person-centered planning goals for the future in general education and community contexts.
-The school involves adult and community agencies and postsecondary education institutions in person-centered planning.
-Y ESE Specialist and ESE Support Facilitators collaborate with feeder schools with regard to SWD's.
-ESE Specialist and ESE Support Facilitators discuss self advocacy skills at all Transition IEP meeting for SWD's who are at the transitioning age (now beginning at 12 years old; was previously 14 years old).
-Suggested Measures: Policies and procedures for transition, STAR, PATH, MAPS, and Circles of Friends graphics and participant rosters, IEP goals, postschool outcomes data.
-Note: The input of all stakeholders, including family members and peers, should be considered in determining the supports needed for SWDs to achieve the most desirable outcome.
-Please see the Appendices: Glossary of Terms for definitions of the terms person centered planning and self-determination.
-For more information on STAR, PATH, MAPS and Circles of Friends, please refer to the Appendices: Resource/Publications section.
-Comm ents:
+The school involves adult and community agencies and postsecondary education institutions in personcentered planning. &gt; School counselor gives lessons to classes and has a group of Peace Makers who meet with students.
+When placing students in classes we match personalities of students with teachers.
+There is an established protocol for facilitating a smooth transition for SWDs from grade to grade and school to school.
+Personnel use the Circles of Friends activity to identify natural learning and social/friendship supports for SWDs in general education contexts.
+Matriculation Meetings pk - k , 5th - 6th.
+Tours of ASD program are given by our ASD coach.
+Sugge ested Measures: Policies and procedures for or transition, STAR, PATH, MAPS, and Circles of Friends grap hics and p participant t rosters, I EP goals, postschool outcomes data.
+Appen ily members and peers, should be considered in determining e terms person centered planning and self-determination.
+F Comm ents:

-Domain: Communication and Collaboration Indicator Examples or Evidence of Practice Implementation Status tus Not Partially Fully Data Sources/Supporting Evidence yet В A rully 34.
+Domain: Communication and Collaboration Indicator Examples or Evidence of Practice Implementation Status Not yet Partially Fully Data Sources/Supporting Evidence В A runy 34.
 School uses a team decision-making process to ensure SWDs transition from grade to grade, school to school and district to district to ensure placement in the LRE.
 Supports are in place and are passed seamlessly between sending and receiving parties.
 Vertical planning between teachers from school to school includes sharing information and effective instructional or behavioral supports for individual students.
 Administrators proactively ensure that supports follow all SWDs as they transition from grade to grade, school to school and district to district.
 Structures are in place for the educational and transition teams to communicate and plan postschool opportunities for SWDs.
 Schools identify and share individual needs of SWDs, through the flexible scheduling process, as they transition from grade to grade.
 In the spring, the school coordinates an orientation for students moving from elementary to middle school or middle to high school, including giving a tour of the building, reviewing important information in the student handbook and orienting students to school procedures.
 The school provides opportunities and transportation for a student with autism spectrum disorder, transitioning from one school to another, to spend time in the receiving school's classrooms for a week, with appropriate support (e.g., paraprofessional, visual schedule, social supports).
-Y ESE Department meets regularly to discuss policies and procedures and share information with school leadership.
-Elementary to middle school matriculation meetings; open house activities; matriculation from middle to high school meetings.
-ESE Support Facilitators submit data and information to leadership to identify the needs of SWD's to develop an appropriate schedule.
-ESE Speciist sends out akk necessary information for SWD's to schools for students in transition.
-ESE Department meets in the beginning of the year to ensure all IEP's are current and services are correctly input from the transitioning schools for SWD's. • nistrator interviews, district and school articulation plans, p rocedures and polic ies.
+Y School leadership team analyzes data quarterly to monitor and evaluate progress toward meeting IEP goals related to inclusive practices in school.
+Data is analyzed quarterly.
+Cum folders/IEP folders continuously updated.
+Suggested Measures: Teacher, family and administrator interviews, district and school articulation plans, procedures and policies.
 Note: Aligns with District BPIE Indicator #10.
-Comn ents:
+Comments: